Coarse-to-fine Alignment Makes Better Speech-image Retrieval: Experiment

 \subsection{Zero-Shot Speech-Image Retrieval}

-In order to evaluate the generalization ability of our framework, we performed zero-shot retrieval by directly assessing the model trained on SpokenCOCO on the testing sets of Flickr8K.
-To the best of the author's knowledge, this is the first time the exploration of the generalization capability of the speech-image retrieval model has been proposed.
-The result is shown in Table \ref{tab:zs-recall}, where Supervised indicates the model trained on Flickr8k training sets.
-Surprisingly, the model trained on the SpokenCOCO training sets outperforms the model trained on Flickr8k training sets by a large margin.
-This demonstrates the excellent generalization ability of our model.
-The superior performance attributes to the model being trained on a larger SpokenCOCO dataset in comparison to the Flickr8k dataset.
-In other words, our model demonstrates good scalability.
-We strongly believe that training on a larger corpus will further enhance its generalization capabilities.
+The generalization capability of a model is a crucial metric.
+Therefore, in this section, we evaluate the model's generalization by performing zero-shot retrieval.
+Specifically, we directly assess the model trained on SpokenCOCO using the testing sets of Flickr8K.
+The results are presented in Table \ref{tab:zs-recall}, where "Supervised" refers to the model trained on the Flickr8k training sets.
+Surprisingly, the model trained on the SpokenCOCO training sets achieves significantly better performance than the one trained on the Flickr8k training sets.
+This underscores the outstanding generalization capability of our model.
+This superior performance can be attributed to the larger size of the SpokenCOCO training sets compared to the Flickr8k training sets.
+We are confident that training on an even larger corpus will further improve its generalization capabilities.